SUCCULENT GROW GUIDE

 Water deeply, filling the container to its rim until water runs out the bottom.
 Just be sure it drains right on through within a day or two, and don’t leave water standing in a saucer beneath the pot.

 The potting medium for succulents must be fast draining.
 It should be loose and crumbly, to prevent water-logging, which causes roots to rot.
 Succulent potting mixes drain faster and hold less water than typical houseplant mixes.
-Commercial succulent and cactus mixes for the consumer typically contain 25-50% organic matter.
+Commercial succulent and cacti mixes for the consumer typically contain 25-50% organic matter.
 The rest is made up of inorganic spacers.
 The organic components of a succulent potting mix can be coconut coir, peat moss, or composted mulch (humus) from leaves, grass, or vegetable waste.

-If you are looking to make your own mix, for most succulents we like a potting mix that is 50% standard houseplant potting mix (Perfect Plants Organic Potting mix is a good choice), and 50% pumice, perlite, grit, coarse sand, or gravel.
+If you are looking to make your own mix, for most succulents we like a potting mix that is 50% standard houseplant potting mix (Perfect Plants Organic Potting mix is a good choice), and 50% pumice, part perlite, grit, coarse sand, or gravel.

 Perlite is our favorite inorganic filler, but grit and gravel are acceptable.